-Each keyboard indicator is a light labeled with the name or icon for its status:
+Each keyboard indicator is a light labelled with the name or icon for its status:

-lcon Name Description Name of the last Num Lock Numeric keys are locked as numbers keys and arithmetic functions.
-A Caps Lock ck Alphanumeric keys are locked to uppercase.
+lcon Name Description And and a Num Lock Numeric keys are locked as numbers keys and arithmetic functions.
+A Caps Lock Alphanumeric keys are locked to uppercase.
 Scroll Lock Scroll function is locked.